csuchico-csci551/AutomaticVectorization/README.md

 * create a **tar.gz** file with your mm.c, makefile, optimization report, and report,pdf (and nothing else)
 * submit the compressed archive file in Tyson's Turnin System
 * failure to follow turn-in directions will result in a grade deduction

+## Evaluation

+Grading breakdown
+30 - correct multiplication result with both mmnovec and mmvec 20 - multiplication loop vectorized for AVX2
+20 - runtimes reported for mmnovec and mmvec
+30 - discussion - max speedup